Silverchair: Critical reception Frogstomp was described as similar to Nirvana and Pearl Jam; Erlewine noted that it followed in "the alternative rock tradition" of those bands. Erlewine also stated that "their songwriting abilities aren't as strong" as those of their peers. Contrarily, Rolling Stone claimed that the band had risen above their peers, applauding Johns' "ragged vocals". Herald Sun journalist Nue Te Koha praised Frogstomp for "breaking the drought of Australian music making an impact overseas". However, he felt "It is highly debatable whether the three teens have gone to the world with a new sound or something identifiably Australian ... Silverchair's image and sound are blatantly ... Nirvana meets Pearl Jam". Nimmervoll disputed Te Koha's view, "It's not original, it's not Australian. Bah, humbug ... It's just as well Britain didn't say the same thing when The Beatles reinvented American R&B".Freak Show saw the band show more of their own musical style rather than copying others, and thus received more praise for its songwriting than its predecessor. Yahoo! Music's Sandy Masuo described the lyrics as "moving" and "emotional". Johns' vocal delivery was complimented: "[his] bittersweet, crackly voice tops the ample power chordage ... [he] hits shivery, emotional notes that convey both sweet idealism and disappointment". Zuel felt that with this album, the band "have outgrown the jokes, predictions and their own understated teenage ambitions to find they have become (gasp!) career musicians."

 In 100 Best Australian Albums (2010), their third album, Neon Ballroom, was placed at No. 25, according to its authors.
 Entertainment Weekly approved of the further advancement in Neon Ballroom, commenting on "plush strings on these adult arrangements".
 There were once again significant advancements in songwriting; Johns was described as "furious, motivated, and all grown up".
 However, Rolling Stone said the album seemed confused, commenting that Silverchair "can't decide what they want to do" with their music.
 Meanwhile, Diorama was seen as an extension of the band's originality, with its "[h]eavy orchestration, unpredictable melodic shifts and a whimsical pop sensibility".
 According to PopMatters' Nikki Tranter, the album stood out in an otherwise dull Australian music market.

 AllMusic's Clayton Bolger described Young Modern as an improvement by the band, praising "catchy melodic hooks, inspired lyrical themes, and stunning string arrangements".
 He claimed the album was the pinnacle of the band's development.
 PopMatters' Nick Pearson saw the opposite, claiming that "[o]nce you reach the level of intellectual maturity where you can tell the difference between cryptic but poetic lyrics and nonsensical crap, you have outgrown Silverchair".
 Pearson called the album an attempt to secure a safer territory and assure sales, after the success of past works, calling it more boring than its predecessors.
 Other reviewers noted influences from cult British band XTC.

 In July 2009, "Tomorrow" was voted number 33 by the Australian public in Triple J's Hottest 100 of all time.
 As of January 2018, the group have sold 9 million albums worldwide.
 At the annual ARIA Music Awards, Silverchair holds the record for the most nominated artist, with 49, and the most awards won, with 21.
 Their breakthrough year was in 1995, when they won five out of nine nominations, including 'Best New Talent', and 'Breakthrough Artist' for both album and single categories.
 Their most successful year was at the 2007 ceremony, where they won six of eight nominations.
+In November 2020, the 1994 EP recording of the song "Tomorrow" was inducted into the NFSA (National Film and Sound Archive of Australia).